jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (a) at least 5 working days before the relevant hearing; or (b) if that is not possible, as soon as practicable before the hearing.
-(2) Despite subsection (1), the Board must ensure that— (a) No information is given to the offender that discloses the address or contact details of any victim (as defined in section 4 of the Victims' Rights Act 2002 of the offender; and
+(2) Despite subsection (1), the Board must ensure that— (a) no information is given to the offender that discloses the address or contact details of any victim (as defined in section 4 of the Victims' Rights Act 2002) of the offender; and
   (b) if any written submissions by a victim (as so defined) or any victim impact statements are shown to an offender, they are not retained by the offender.
 (3) Despite subsection (1), the Board may, in exceptional circumstances, order that any information referred to in that subsection not be made available to an offender if, in the opinion of the relevant panel convenor, it would prejudice the mental or physical health of the offender, or endanger the safety of any person.
 (4) Subsections (2) and (3) apply despite anything in the Official Information Act 1982 or the Privacy Act 1993.